git-bug/git-bug/README.md

 ## Planned features

-- media embedding
+The [feature matrix](doc/feature_matrix.md) gives a good overview of what is planned, without being exhaustive.

-- more bridges
+Additional planned feature:
 - webUI that can be used as a public portal to accept user's input
 - inflatable raptor

 ## Contribute

 PRs accepted.
-Drop by the [Gitter lobby](https://gitter.im/the-git-bug/Lobby) for a chat or browse the issues to see what is worked on or discussed.
+Drop by the [Gitter lobby](https://gitter.im/the-git-bug/Lobby) or the [Matrix room](https://matrix.to/#/#the-git-bug_Lobby:gitter.im) for a chat, look at the [feature matrix](doc/feature_matrix.md) or browse the issues to see what is worked on or discussed.

 ```shell
 git clone git@github.com:MichaelMure/git-bug.git